TYPO3 vs WordPress – My Honest Opinion

 • Enterprise requirements with long-term operation

-• Projects where structured data modeling is crucial
+• Projects where a structured data model is crucial

 • Data model complexity

-This article works with conscious simplifications and generalizations to make the essential differences between WordPress and TYPO3 understandable.
+This article works with deliberate simplifications and generalisations to make the key differences between WordPress and TYPO3 understandable.

 Lassen Sie uns über Ihr Projekt sprechen